 - To approve major modifications to existing short courses.

 - To advise on modifications to College regulations and procedures that affect short course provision.

 - To advise QAEC on developments in UK and international short course provision.

 - To maintain oversight of the College’s Short Course Catalogue/website.

 - a chair, nominated by the Vice Provost (Education)

-- a senior representative from the School of Professional Development
+- a senior representative for the Continuing Professional Development Unit

-- the Head of the Centre for Languages, Culture and Communication
+- the Director of the Centre for Languages, Culture and Communication

 - a College Consul